opendilab/DI-orchestrator/docs/architecture.md

 The v2 version of the DI-engine framework integrates the three modules, so that the complete training process can be completed within the same worker, and a new worker can be added directly without restarting.
 This article will describe the DI Orchestrator v2 version for the DI-engine v2 version in detail.

-For more details about the DI-engine framework, please refer to [DI-engine Documentation](https://opendilab.github.io/DI-engine/index.html)
+For more details about the DI-engine framework, please refer to [DI-engine Documentation](https://di-engine-docs.readthedocs.io/en/latest/index.html) and [DI-engine Distributed](https://di-engine-docs.readthedocs.io/en/latest/distributed/gobigger.html)。

 In order to support for DI-engine running in Kubernetes (K8s), we designed DI Orchestrator.
 This article will explain how DI-engine components are created on K8s system using DI Orchestrator, how components to discover each other, how components to start training, etc. The architecture of DI Orchestrator is shown in the following figure: